OGKevin/ComBunqWebApp/README.md

     ```

-- to run a local develepment server:
+- to run a local development server:

     ```sh